cometaj2/hcli_core/README.rst

 ----

-HCLI Core implements an HCLI Connector, a type of Service Connector, as a WSGI application and provides a way for developers to expose a REST API that makes use of HCLI semantics.
-Such an API can expose any "built-in" CLI that can be interacted with dynamically via any HCLI client.
-Up to date, in-band, man page style API/CLI documentation is also readily available for use.
+HCLI Core implements an HCLI Connector, a type of Service Connector, as a WSGI application and provides a way for developers to expose as service hosted CLI, as a REST API, via HCLI semantics.
+Such an API expose a"built-in" CLI that can be interacted with dynamically via any HCLI client.
+Up to date, in-band, man page style API/CLI documentation is readily available for use to help understand how to interact with the API.

 Most, if not all, programming languages have a way to issue shell commands.
 With the help of a generic HCLI client, such as Huckle [1], APIs that make use of HCLI semantics are readily consumable